sfreilich/kotlin/docs/klibs/uklibs/Uklibs.md

 For example, `myApp.commonMain` from the picture above has a "Kotlin Platform" with a value like `{ jvm, iosArm64 }` .

-Additionally, we require that each Kotlin Attribute dimension also provides an `isCompatible`-relation on its attribute values, forming a [total order](https://en.wikipedia.org/wiki/Total_order).
+Additionally, we require that each Kotlin Attribute dimension also provides an `isCompatible`-relation on its attribute values, forming a [partial order](https://en.wikipedia.org/wiki/Partially_ordered_set).
 For "Kotlin Platform", its `isCompatible`-relation is effectively a "subset-of" relation of sets of `KotlinTarget`s.

 Pseudo-code for illustrative purposes:
 ```kotlin